 The survey shows that in the territory occupied by the Negroes the number of vacant dwellings is 4% of the total.
 Most of these vacant dwellings are not available to Negro renters, as they are reserved for whites.
-The percentage of vacant dwellings for the use of the Negro is almost negligible, being less than 2%, which further emphasizes the fact that, as time goes on, with the Negro population increasing at the rate of 5% per year, steps must be taken to house the Negro properly in the vary immediate future.
+The percentage of vacant dwellings for the use of the Negro is almost negligible, being less than 2%, which further emphasizes the fact that, as time goes no, with the Negro population increasing at the rate of 5% per year, steps must be taken to house the Negro properly in the very immediate future.

 Construction must be increased to provide for normal population increase, to take care of the normal obsolescence of buildings, and to make up the deficit caused by lack of construction of the last eight years.
 To safeguard the community from a health or fire menace standpoint, the demolition of obsolescent homes should be brought about by legal steps if necessary.
-There are many homes which could be rebuilt to provide better accommodations.
+There are many homes which by the expenditure of comparatively small amounts of money could be rebuilt in such a manner as to provide better accommodations than they now provide and at lower rentals due to reduced maintenance costs.